 The reading will be (very) difficult, but the gain in knowledge immeasurable.

-Homer, Aeschylus, Sophocles, Euripides, Aristophanes, Pindar, Sappho, Pheidias, The Parthenon, Horace, Virgil, Ovid, Cicero, Juvenal, The Bible, Hagia Sophia, Byzantine iconography, Kalidasa, Li Bo (Po, Bai), Tu (Du) Fu, Boccaccio, Dante, Cathédrale Notre-Dame de Chartres, Borobudur, Angkor Wat, Basilica Papale di San Pietro in Vaticano, Michelangelo, Da Vinci, Raphael, Titian, Cervantes, Chaucer, Shakespeare, Milton, El Greco, Velazquez, Rembrandt, Kölner Dom, Hieronymus Bosch, Bach, Mozart, Beethoven, Wagner, Verdi, Handel, Rossini, Schubert, Goethe, Dostoyevsky, Tolstoy, Chekhov, Balzac, de Maupassant, Baudelaire, Monet, Cavafy, T. S. Eliot, Camus, Yasujiro Ozu, John Ford, Jean Renoir, Kenji Mizoguchi,… Picasso, Stravinsky,… and of course many, many other achievements and many other creators, too many to name and admire…]
+Homer, Aeschylus, Sophocles, Euripides, Aristophanes, Pindar, Sappho, Pheidias, The Parthenon, Horace, Virgil, Ovid, Cicero, Juvenal, The Bible, Hagia Sophia, Byzantine iconography, Boccaccio, Dante, Cathédrale Notre-Dame de Chartres, Basilica Papale di San Pietro in Vaticano, Michelangelo, Da Vinci, Raphael, Titian, Cervantes, Chaucer, Shakespeare, Milton, El Greco, Velázquez, Rembrandt, Kölner Dom, Hieronymus Bosch, Bach, Mozart, Beethoven, Wagner, Verdi, Handel, Rossini, Schubert, Goethe, Dostoyevsky, Tolstoy, Chekhov, Balzac, de Maupassant, Baudelaire, Monet, Cavafy, T. S. Eliot, Camus,… Yasujiro Ozu, John Ford, Jean Renoir, Kenji Mizoguchi,… Picasso, Stravinsky,… and of course many, many other achievements and many other creators, performers, et al., too many to name and admire…]

 Kondylis in historical context: